 The top management shall establish a mechanism to ensure that there is at least one person appointed to deputize when necessary for the management representative in matters relating to the scope of work covered by the IECEx Certificate of Conformity for the Service Facility.

 The responsibilities and authorities of the management representative and any deputies shall be documented.
-The ExCB shall be notified of any changes to the personnel appointed as the Responsible Person, according to IEC 60079-17.
+The ExCB shall be notified of any changes to the personnel appointed as the Responsible Person, according to IEC 60079-14 and IEC 60079-17.

+Note: The term Management Representative in ISO 9001 is equivalent to the term Responsible Person in IEC 60079-14 and IEC 60079-17

 Resource management